MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/wms-only-mode-overview.md

 Here's a high-level description of the inbound process:

-1. An external system submits an *inbound shipment order* message to Supply Chian Management.
+1. An external system submits an *inbound shipment order* message to Supply Chain Management.
-1. Supply Chian Management processes the message in Warehouse management only mode and creates orders.
+1. Supply Chain Management processes the message in Warehouse management only mode and creates orders.
 1. Inbound loads are created manually, automatically, or by import (depending on your configuration)
 1. A warehouse worker using the Warehouse Management mobile app to *register* the inbound shipment transactions
-1. Supply Chian Management runs [receiving completed](wms-only-mode-using.md#receiving-completed) processes related for each relevant load.
+1. Supply Chain Management runs [receiving completed](wms-only-mode-using.md#receiving-completed) processes related for each relevant load.
 These processes update the load status to *Received* and generate [shipment receipts](wms-only-mode-using.md#shipment-receipts) and trigger *business events** for the external systems.
 1. The external systems read and uses the [shipment receipts](wms-only-mode-using.md#shipment-receipt) data for further processing, such as purchase order invoicing if you have purchase orders associated with the inbound shipment orders in the external system.
-1. Supply Chian Management finalizes the inbound shipment orders by running the *Post shipment receipts* [batch job](../../fin-ops-core/dev-itpro/sysadmin/process-automation.md).
+1. Supply Chain Management finalizes the inbound shipment orders by running the *Post shipment receipts* [batch job](../../fin-ops-core/dev-itpro/sysadmin/process-automation.md).

 For a more detailed description of this process and the related processes, see [Work with warehouse management only mode in Supply Chain Management](wms-only-mode-using.md)